-'''

-iris.fileformats.rules.has_aux_factory (cube, aux_factory_class)

-Try to find an class:~iris.aux_factory.AuxCoordFactory instance of the specified type

-on the cube.

-'''

-'''

-iris.fileformats.rules.load_pairs_from_fields(fields, converter)

-'''

-Convert an iterable of fields into an iterable of Cubes using the provided convertor.

-• fields: An iterable of fields.

-• convertor: An Iris convertor function, suitable for use with the supplied fields.
+''' iris.fileformats.rules.has_aux_factory(cube, aux_factory_class) Try to find an class:~iris.aux_factory.AuxCoordFactory instance of the specified type on the cube. iris.fileformats.rules.load_cubes (filenames, user_callback, loader, filter_function=None) iris.fileformats.rules.load_pairs_from_fields(fields, con- Convert an iterable of fields into an iterable of Cubes using the provided convertor.
+Args: • fields: An iterable of fields. • convertor: An Iris convertor function, suitable for use with the supplied fields.
 See the description in iris.fileformats.rules.Loader.
-Returns An iterable of (iris.cube.Cube, field) pairs. iris.fileformats.rules.scalar cell method(cube, ord name) Try to find the given type of cell method over a single coord with the given name. iris.fileformats.rules.scalar_coord(cube, coord_name) Try to find a single-valued coord with the given name. iris.fileformats.rules.vector_coord(cube, coord_name) Try to find a one-dimensional, multi-valued coord with the given name.
-Everything you need to make a real Cube for a named reference. class iris.fileformats.rules.ConcreteReferenceTarget (name, transform=None) Everything you need to make a real Cube for a named reference. add_cube (cube) as_cube() name The name used to connect references with references. transform An optional transformation to apply to the cubes.
-ConversionMetadata(factories, references, standard name, long name, units, attributes, cell_methods, dim_coords_and_dims, aux_coords_and_dims) class iris.fileformats.rules.ConversionMetadata (cls, factories, references, standard_name, long_name, units, attributes, cell methods, dim_coords_and_dims, aux coords and dims) instance of ConversionMetadata(factories, ences, standard_name, long_name, units, attributes, cell_methods, dim_coords_and_dims, aux_coords_and_dims)
+Returns An iterable of (iris.cube.Cube, field) pairs. iris.fileformats.rules.scalar_cell_method(cube, method, ord name) Try to find the given type of cell method over a single coord with the given name. iris.fileformats.rules.scalar_coord(cube, coord_name) Try to find a single-valued coord with the given name. iris.fileformats.rules.vector_coord(cube, coord_name) Try to find a one-dimensional, multi-valued coord with the given name.
+Everything you need to make a real Cube for a named reference. class iris.fileformats.rules.ConcreteReferenceTarget (name, trans- form=None) Everything you need to make a real Cube for a named reference. add_cube (cube) as_cube() name The name used to connect references with references. transform An optional transformation to apply to the cubes.
+ConversionMetadata(factories, references, standard_name, long_name, units, attributes, '''